PsyTeachR/ads-v1/docs/07-tidy.md

 ### Tidy data

-There are three rules for "tidy data", which is data in a format that makes it easier to combine data from different tables, create summary tables, and visualise your data.
+There are three rules for "<a class='glossary' target='_blank' title='A format for data that maps the meaning onto the structure.' href='https://psyteachr.github.io/glossary/t#tidy-data'>tidy data</a>, which is data in a format that makes it easier to combine data from different tables, create summary tables, and visualise your data.

 -   Each observation must have its own row
 -   Each variable must have its own column